Queueing-Systems-Assistance/qsa-i18n-service/README.md

 ### Errors

 - If anything goes wrong, this is the response:
+  - `401` - UNAUTHORIZED: if the `X-QSA-Token` header value is not valid
+  - `404` - NOT_FOUND: wrong endpoint
+  - `405` - METHOD_NOT_ALLOWED: wrong HTTP method
+  - `406` - NOT_ACCEPTABLE: HTTP body not valid JSON
   - `422` - UNPROCESSABLE_ENTITY: requested key(s) not found.
 Check if they are available in the database
-  - `406` - NOT_ACCEPTABLE: HTTP body not valid JSON
-  - `404` - NOT_FOUND: wrong endpoint
-  - `405` - METHOD_NOT_ALLOWED: wrong HTTP method
   - `500` - INTERNAL_SERVER_ERROR: any other error during the request processing (except `422`)

 Other than that, there is a cache: every key cached 12 hours by default.
 If a key returns a null value (so the response code will be a `422`) it's not cached.